JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Tuesday, 16 January, 2024

 Today, I spent gathering info on what I want my app to look like and having an in depth look at the possible features I might add to it.
 It is a lot more work than I expected it to be.

+# 432
+### Wednesday, 17 January, 2024

+Today, I started working on the algorithm for the app.
+I did not get very far, but I am happy with the progress I am making.
+Right now, I am figuring out what custom data structures I will need for my program to run.